ocd-scm/ocd-secret/README.md

 # ocd-secret

-The idea is that you can use Helmfile configuration in git to cookie cutter dozens of secrets for your microservices using this single chart.
+The idea is that you can use Helmfile configuration in git to cookie cutter dozens of shard secrets for your microservices using this single chart.

 See https://ocd-scm.github.io/ocd-meta/ for the bigger picture.

 You can use this chart with helmfile to install secrets that can be mounted as environment varibles or files into other k8s objects.
-To set encode some environment variables that are encrypted into git checkout:
+To encode some environment variables that are git-secret encrypted within git using [Helmfile](https://github.com/roboll/helmfile):

 ```
 releases:
-  - name: ocd-builder-credentials
+  - name: my-secrets
     labels:
-      secret: ocd-builder-credentials
+      secret: my-secrets
     chart: ocd-meta/ocd-secret
     version: ~1.0.0
     values:
-      - name: ocd-builder-credentials
+      - name: my-secrets
       - "secret-env-vars.yaml
 ```

-Then create an encrypted `secret-env-vars.yaml` see the ocd-scm/ocd-meta about how to encrypt.
-The GPG encrypted data would be something like:
+Then create an encrypted `secret-env-vars.yaml` see the ocd-scm/ocd-meta about how to encrypt in a way that OCD webhooks can decrypt.
+The setting you encrypt would be something like:

 ```
 env_vars: